Marist Sisters: Early life of Mother Saint Joseph

 Jeanne-Marie was born in the village of Coutouvre in France on 29 August 1786, and was baptised in the church on the same day.
-Jeanne-Marie grew up with little formal education, but developed a deep and sure faith.
-She was deeply involved in the life of the village, nurturing faith and reaching out to those who were overlooked.
-Though very active, she found strength and joy in long hours before the Blessed Sacrament.
-She was invited several times to enter different Congregations but always refused, certain that God was not calling her to these.
-Finally in 1817, when she was 31 years old, she received a letter from Fr Pierre Colin, brother of Jean-Claude Colin, who had once been parish priest in Coutouvre, inviting her to Cerdon to collaborate in the Marist project.
-She knew immediately that this was where God was calling her.
-With her close friend Marie Jotillon, she set off for Cerdon.
+Jeanne-Marie grew up with little formal education, but developed a deep faith.
+She supported others in the village.
+She was invited several times to enter different religious orders, but always refused, certain that God was not calling her to these.
+Finally in 1817, when she was 31 years old, she received a letter from Fr Pierre Colin, brother of Jean-Claude Colin, who had once been parish priest in Coutouvre, inviting her to Cerdon, Ain to take part in the Marist project.
+She felt that this was where God was calling her, and went to Cerdon with her friend Marie Jotillon.

 The Marist Sisters of Cerdon

-Chavoin stayed at Cerdon for 6 years, for four of which she was housekeeper at the presbytery, she collaborated with the Colin brothers in shaping the future Society of Mary (Marists) - the "Work of Mary".
+Chavoin stayed at Cerdon for 6 years, for four of which she was housekeeper at the clergy house.
+She worked with the Colin brothers in shaping the future Society of Mary (Marists), described as the "Work of Mary".
 In 1823, Marie Jotillon, her niece, Marie Gardet and Jeanne-Marie Chavoin began to live together in community in Cerdon.
-The first three Marist Sisters lived in dire poverty, but nevertheless, perceiving their joy and their sanctity, many young women of the town asked to join them.
+The first three Marist Sisters lived in poverty, but, despite this, many young women of the town asked to join them.
 Eight future Marist Sisters received the habit on 8 December 1824.
+Soon after they were invited by Bishop Devie to go to Belley where the first profession of faith took place on 6 September 1826.

+Jeanne-Marie, or Mother Saint Joseph as she was now called, was Superior General of the new Congregation until 1853, when she was asked to resign.

+Chauvoin and Colin disagreed about whether the Sisters should remain part of the Society of Mary.
+Colin wanted them to be an independent congregation of pontifical right, and to change their name.
+Chauvoin refused.
+The Sisters retained their name, but did become a congregation of pontifical right.

-Soon after they were invited by Bishop Devie to go to Belley where the first profession took place on 6 September 1826.
-Jeanne-Marie, or Mother Saint Joseph as she was now called, was Superior General of the new Congregation till 1853, when she was urged to resign.
-At the age of 69 she began a new foundation in Jarnosse, an abandoned village which was poor and needy in every way.
-Here she was able to live the kind of active, inserted religious life which she had always desired for her Sisters.
-She died at Jarnosse on the 30 June 1858 at the age of 71.
+At the age of 69 Chauvoin began a new foundation in Jarnosse, an abandoned village which was poor in every way.
+She died at Jarnosse on 30 June 1858 at the age of 71.